Quick Facts

 - From the parking lot, head to the blocked road, cross the bridge, and then turn right at the sign indicating the Falls.

 - Head up the trail.
 Near the end, it splits again.
-Head right.
-(The left is marked as private property).
+Head right since the left is marked as private property.
 Heading right, you should end up at the waterfall in a very short distance.